 5. Limit credit card use

-Only charge on your credit cards each month an amount that you are able to pay off when the monthly statement arrives in the mail.
+credit cards each month an amount that you are able to pay off when the monthly statement arrives in the mail.
 You don’t want to let the balance carry over month to month because most credit cards have high interest rates that compound daily.
 Paying only a minimum payment toward your spending will take years (maybe even decades) to pay off.